anton-a-tkachev/Complex-Numbers-for-Free-Pascal/README.md

 1. Copy unit '*Cplx.pas*' and '*Cplxsup.pas*' into your Pascal project root directory
 2. Call Project Manager (if any) in your IDE and attach units '*Cplx.pas*' and '*Cplxsup.pas*' to your project
-3. List units '*Cplx*' and '*Cplxsup*' under your '*USES*' preprocessor directive in the main *.lpr* file which is the *ComplexNumbers.lpr* in our case but can be different in yours
+3. List units '*Cplx*' and '*Cplxsup*' under your main '*USES*' preprocessor directive
-4. Enjoy your coding with complex numbers!
+4. Enjoy coding with complex calculations!

 Your *USES* directive then may look as follows